Restaurants, wine bars and other fun places

 We ate at both Il Gatto and Il Vicolo during our 2018 visit and you can read more in my Montecatini Terme post.

-Da Nonno Marianno
+Da Nonno Marianno (near Lucca)

 So we decided to try it again in September 2016.
 I asked for an insalata mista but the waiter said there were three choices; green, red and tomato so I opted for green.
 The greens were very fresh and tasty but I would have preferred more vegies.
-My sis and I shared a capricciosa pizza—ham, mushrooms, artichokes and a fried egg; thin crisp crust, wood fired and delicious.
+We shared a capricciosa pizza—ham, mushrooms, artichokes and a fried egg; thin crisp crust, wood fired and delicious.
 They even cut it in half for us.
 One of the best pizzas ever.
 We added water, a ½ liter of wine, chocolate torte and espresso for 24 euros.

 We tried to go back the next evening but our hotel couldn’t get through to make a reservation.
 So we went early hoping to get in but found out that was a no no; absolutely have to have a reservation.

-Trattoria di Pandimonio Florence/Firenze
+Trattoria di Pandimonio (Florence/Firenze)

 My sister and I ate here in the fall of 2015 and had a wonderful mixed antipasto tray that included a cauliflower soufflé and other interesting selections.
 So we brought my niece here on our first night in Firenze in September 2016 and like our visit the previous year we found the appetizers wonderful but the primi piatti not so great.
 Our appetizers were salami, ham, some type of meat with fennel plus fried vegetables.
 Our primi were tortelli di patate, some type of spaghetti with meat sauce and a ravioli with ricotta and citrus and shrimp.
-My sis and I didn’t care for ours but my niece thought the ravioli was very savory.
+My sister and I didn’t care for ours but my niece thought the ravioli was very savory.
 She also ordered meatballs with fagioli in a tomato sage sauce which we all thought was terrific.

 Like the previous year we were seated in the garden room which is very nice and the wait staff was attentive and did offer us dessert when we indicated we didn’t care for our pastas.
 But last year they brought us lemoncello and acted as if it were free but then charged us for it.
 So we declined dessert.
 Still it was a pleasant dinner and we laughed and talked until fairly late.